Haivision/srt/docs/Developers.md

 ## Generated files

-Please note before modifying any files that some of them are generated, which is mentioned after the file header, or at some part that needs to be replaced by a generated code, if the related changes are added.
-The following parts as for now require attention:
+Please note *before modifying any files* that some of them are generated.
+This is indicated after the file header, or in any section of a file that needs to be replaced by generated code if related changes are added.
+The following sections require attention:

 ### 1. Logging functional areas